f0955710119/questions/README.md

 * [request的方式？ ajax & fetch & axios](https://ithelp.ithome.com.tw/articles/10244631)
 * [Cancel all axios requests in React’s componentWillUnmount Lifecycle.](https://julietonyekaoha.medium.com/react-cancel-all-axios-request-in-componentwillunmount-e5b2c978c071)
 ##### Personal Perspective for two methods
-1. fetch() is easy to start with in F2E development ( latest version of Node.js is supported now )
+* fetch() is easy to start with in F2E development ( latest version of Node.js is supported now )
-2. fetch() is less supported than axios in old browsers( need to polyfilled )
+* fetch() is less supported than axios in old browsers( need to polyfilled )
-3. fetch() is always resolved when server can response to the request, which makes us identify stauts code ourselves
+* fetch() is always resolved when server can response to the request, which makes us identify stauts code ourselves
-4. axios itself has system like AbortController API to cancel request
+* axios itself has system like AbortController API to cancel request

 #### Manage URL
-1. Set a config file ( can include other env)
+* Set a config file ( can include other env )
-2. Split hostname and endpoint
+* Split **Hostname** and **Endpoint**
-3. Make string of version flexibly change
+* Make string of version flexibly change
-4. Set different request function to different endpoint
+* Set different request functions to different endpoints
 ```js
 // config.js
 export default {